State of knowledge

 The following data should be backed up regularly:

-SQL server database
+SQL Server database

-The location of the database is specified in the UCServer administration on the "Multi-server database" page.
+The location of the database is specified in the UCServer administration on the "Multi-server database" page .

 If the user administration is not used with an Active Directory server (see page "User database" in the UCServer administration), the user data is also contained in this database!

-Microsoft Active Directory (AD) – user administration
+Microsoft Active Directory (AD) - User administration

-If "User management with Active Directory Server" is active on the UCServer (see in the UCServer administration on the "User database" page), the UCServer saves data in the user, group and computer objects in the Active Directory.
+If "User administration with Active Directory Server" is active on the UCServer (see in the UCServer administration on the "User database" page), the UCServer saves data in the user, group and computer objects in the Active Directory.

 The following data should be backed up regularly:

-With schema extension, the UCServer saves data in all attributes that are assigned to the UCServer.
+With schema extension , the UCServer saves data in all attributes that are assigned to the UCServer.

 In this case, the attributes are used exclusively by UCServer.
-Further information can be found under the link schema reference.

 MetaDirectory Enterprise